astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 meters to the left to avoid crowding.
 The colors of the worldlines and the four events are the same as in {numref}`laddermov`, but note that these worldlines have been calculated via a Lorentz transformation.
+You must imagine the red and cyan lines extending indefinitely up and down.
 ```

 Reading up the vertical axis, our four events as seen in this frame